-Super beef
+Super Beef

-A fully mineralised, 14% protein nut, high starch and sugars at 40%.
+A fully mineralised, 14% protein nut, high starch and sugars.
 Includes Acid Buf and Actisaf to help reduce any potential issues with acidosis.
 Ammonium chloride is added to enable use in bulls.
 Uses a range of starch sources to enhance performance in finishing cattle.
+Also includes Availa minerals to support foot health and feed efficiency.